 I am a historian of the Canadian and American environment, editor, and digital communications strategist.
 I earned my PhD from the University of Saskatchewan in Spring 2019.
 A park scholar and enthusiast, my dissertation was a comparative history of Canadian provincial parks and American state parks, focusing on Idaho, Alberta, Ontario, and Pennsylvania.

-A passionate social justice advocate, I focus on developing digital techniques and communications that bridge the divide between academia and the general public in order to democratize knowledge access.
+I focus on developing digital techniques and communications that bridge the divide between academia and the general public in order to democratize knowledge access.
 This drive is at the core of all services I offer, from editing to project management.

 I am editor-in-chief and social media editor for the Network in Canadian History and Environment (NiCHE).
 I am also a regular contributor to NiCHE’s website.
 In my position at NiCHE, I manage and take pride in a vibrant online environmental history and environmental humanities community.

-Closer to home, I am Vice-President of the Saskatchewan History and Folklore Society, Board Vice-Chair and Outreach Chair for Girls Rock Saskatoon, and a coordinating member of Showing Up for Racial Justice Saskatoon – Treaty Six, where I focus on leading our digital communications.
+Closer to home, I am President of the Saskatchewan History and Folklore Society, a member of the Conservation Advisory Committee for the Meewasin Valley Authority, and a coordinating member of Showing Up for Racial Justice Saskatoon – Treaty Six, where I focus on leading our digital communications.

 hello, i am interested in publications on the lakota history in SK, and their movements after the